KongHQ-CX/kong-cicd/azure/README.md

 # Introduction
-Folder that contains resources to demonstrate Konnect CICD using Azure DevOps.
-Contains two pipelines
+Folder contains resources to demonstrate Konnect CICD using Azure DevOps.
+Contains three pipelines
     -  `azure-pipelines.yaml` which will perform `decK ping`, `decK validate`, `decK diff` and `decK sync` in non production environments.
     -  `azure-pipelines-prod.yaml` which will perform `decK ping`, `decK validate`, `decK diff` and `decK sync` in production environments.
     - `deck-dump-pipeline.yaml` which will perform `decK ping` and `decK dump`